Measures of net effects in signed social and ecological networks: Measures of net effects in signed weighted directed networks

+and similarly for the plus one net effect of node $j$ on node $i$.
+Net effects as in Eq.\eqref{eq:net} are more natural than plus one net effects, but we need to consider the latter in order to include some of the classical centrality measures in our framework, as we shall see below.

+In some situations, it is interesting to consider the joint net effect that all nodes have on node $i$.
+Thus we define the \textbf{incoming net effect} on node $i$ (Fig.~\ref{fig:1}e) by the expression

 which measures the net effect of the whole network on node $i$.
-In case the network is unsigned and unweighted, this is the classical Katz centrality \cite{katz1953} of node $i$.
-Similarly, we can define the out-Katz net effect of node $j$ as
+If we collect all the incoming net effects on a single (column) vector, we get the vector of row sums of the matrix of net effects: